libigl/libigl/tutorial/tutorial.md

 a linear system and we can solve for $\mathbf{z}$ and $\lambda$.
 The only difference from the straight quadratic _minimization_ system, is that this saddle problem system will not be positive definite.
-Thus, we must use a different factorization technique (LDLT rather than LLT).
-Luckily, libigl's `min_quad_with_fixed_precompute` automatically chooses the correct solver in the presence of linear equality constraints.
+Thus, we must use a different factorization technique (LDLT rather than LLT): libigl's `min_quad_with_fixed_precompute` automatically chooses the correct solver in the presence of linear equality constraints ([Example 304](304_LinearEqualityConstraints/main.cpp)).

 ![The example `LinearEqualityConstraints` first solves with just fixed value constraints (left: 1 and -1 on the left hand and foot respectively), then